-In a universe that we now understand to be both unimaginably vast and ancient, where are the aliens?
-Surely, with modern technology we would see signs of intelligent life everywhere we look, but we don’t.
+In a universe that we now understand to be both unimaginably vast and ancient, the question becomes, where are the aliens?
+Surely, with modern technology, we would see signs of intelligent life everywhere we look, but we don’t.
 This apparent contradiction, known as the Fermi Paradox, has many theorized solutions.
-Some of those potential answers are encouraging, others are frightful, but all embody the importance of continued human progress here on the pale blue dot.
+Some potential answers are encouraging, others are frightful, but all embody the importance of continued human progress on the pale blue dot.

 The Paradox

 The Big Bang, the first moments of the creation of the universe, set into motion the immutable laws of physics.
-Chief among these laws, of course, is the Second Law of Thermodynamics, which lays out what we know as “entropy.”
-Under the second law, the universe will naturally trend from order to disorder, or more specifically, toward the dispersion of energy.
-As we will see life on Earth, paradoxically, conforms to the second law and accelerates the process of entropy on the universe’s behalf.
+Chief among these laws was the Second Law of Thermodynamics, which lays out what we know as “entropy.”
+Under the second law, the universe will naturally trend from order to disorder, or more specifically, toward energy dispersion.
+As we will see, life on Earth, paradoxically, conforms to the second law and accelerates the process of entropy on the universe’s behalf.
 Indeed, the emergence of life may have been a natural and inescapable consequence of physics.

-Several solutions to Fermi’s question have been proposed.
+Many solutions to Fermi’s question have been proposed.
 Among the more unique was posited by John Allen Ball in 1973, known as the “Zoo Hypothesis.”
 This theory holds that intelligent life exists and knows that we are here, but is hiding from us, preferring to observe from afar.
 Not unlike a nature reserve or a zoo, observing our development serves a scientific purpose for them.
-Should our civilization become sufficiently advanced, they may indeed make contact with us.
+Should our civilization become sufficiently advanced, they may one day contact us.
 If you ask me, this seems far-fetched.
 Not actively making contact is one thing, but hiding their entire civilization (and others), including their radio transmissions, spacecraft, laser communications…etc is another.

 The Great Filter

-In the 1990s, another possible explanation for the silence was formulated by Robin Hanson, in what became known as the “Great Filter” theory.
-This theory holds that while the universe’s vastness creates countless opportunities for life to emerge, one or more of the rungs on the “ladder” between chemical evolution and the emergence of intelligent, civilized life, must be highly improbable.
+In the 1990s, another possible explanation for the universal silence was formulated by Robin Hanson, in what became known as the “Great Filter” theory.
+This theory holds that while the universe’s vastness creates countless opportunities for life to emerge, one or more rungs on the “ladder” between chemical evolution and the emergence of civilized life must be highly improbable.
 This rung, or rungs, is called the Great Filter since it appears to block the advancement of life beyond a certain point.

-The question becomes, what could the Great Filter be?
+What could the Great Filter be?
 Is the emergence of life itself extremely unlikely?
 Or perhaps the universe is filled with life, but the development of intelligent, multi-cellular organisms is rare?
 Or maybe intelligent life emerges but fails to develop and sustain progress as we have?
 Or maybe, most ominously, civilized life has emerged many times, but like the stars themselves, their efflorescences quickly burn out.
 Perhaps they, like us, become hopelessly dependent on fossil fuels and never find a viable workaround.
-Like us, perhaps they never overcome their biological limitations and eventually and inevitably wage wars between them that extinguish the light of their civilization.
+Maybe they never overcome their biological limitations and eventually and inevitably wage wars between them that extinguish the light of their civilization.

-Or perhaps one of these advanced civilizations gave birth to super intelligent AI that wiped out the mother species.
-Perhaps this all-knowing AI is still out there, hidden in the darkness beyond our detection, with no need for radio communication and lacking the telltale chemical signature of life.
-Maybe it’s out there, harvesting energy from stars as it ceaselessly expands like a cancer upon the universe, mopping up every potential threat to its survival the moment it detects competition for energy.
-Maybe, just maybe, this AI is coming for us, and we don’t know it.
+Or perhaps one of these advanced civilizations gave birth to super-intelligent AI that wiped out the mother species.
+One could imagine that this all-knowing AI is still out there, hidden in the darkness beyond our detection, with no need for radio communication and lacking the telltale chemical signature of life.
+Maybe it’s out there, harvesting energy from stars as it ceaselessly expands like cancer upon the universe, mopping up every potential threat to its survival the moment it detects competition for energy.
+Maybe, just maybe, this AI is coming for us and we don’t know it.

 You also may like…